yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 ### Delivery mode

-The `deliveryMode` field contains an one of an enumerated set of values to signal to the recipient alternate delivery paths for the activity.
-The value of the `DeliveryMode` field is of type string, with defined values of `normal`, and `notification`.
+The `deliveryMode` field contains any one of an enumerated set of values to signal to the recipient alternate delivery paths for the activity or response.
+The value of the `deliveryMode` field is of type string, with defined values of `normal`, `notification` and `expectReplies`.
 The default value is `normal`.

+Activities with a `deliveryMode` of `expectReplies` differ only in their requirement to return a response payload back to the caller synchronously, as a direct response to the initial request.

 `A3110`: If a sender includes the `deliveryMode` field, it SHOULD only send defined values.

 `A3111`: Receivers SHOULD interpret undefined values as `normal`.

+`A3112`: Receivers SHOULD reject activities with `deliveryMode` of `expectReplies` if they do not support synchronous responses.

+`A3113`: Receivers SHOULD NOT reply with asynchronous responses to activities with `deliveryMode` of `expectReplies`.

+`A3114`: Senders MUST NOT include `deliveryMode` of `expectReplies` on Invoke activities unless the Invoke profile explicitly allows and describes its behavior.

+`A3115`: Senders MUST establish whether a receiver understands `deliveryMode` of `expectReplies` prior to sending activities with that value.

+`A3116`: Bots SHOULD NOT send activities with `deliveryMode` of `expectReplies` to channels.

 ### Listen for

 The `listenFor` field contains a list of terms or references to term sources that speech and language processing systems can listen for.
-The value of the `listenFor` field is an array of strings whose format is defined in [Appendix IV](#Appendix-IV---Priming-format).
+The value of the `listenFor` field is an array of strings whose format is defined in [Appendix IV](#appendix-iv---priming-format).

 A missing `listenFor` field indicates default priming behavior should be used.
 The default is defined by the channel and may depend on variables such as the identity of the user and the bot.